Lesterpaintstheworld/terminal-velocity/research/redaction_report.md

 ### Scene Development Updates
 - **Scene 3.2.3**: Enhanced emotional depth and ethical implications integrated into the narrative, focusing on character motivations and emotional stakes.

+### Redaction Activities
+- **Action Statement**: Identify and redact sensitive economic data in `demande/` to ensure compliance with privacy regulations.
+- **Source Files**: Analyze `demande/` for sensitive information related to economic frameworks and character interactions.
+- **Validation Points**: Confirm that all sensitive data has been properly redacted and that the document maintains coherence after redaction.

+1. **Redaction Notice**: Sensitive information has been redacted in accordance with the protocols outlined in `research/redaction_agent_config.md`.

+### Character Profile Updates
+- **Isabella Torres**: Revised to clarify her motivations and internal conflicts related to AI rights and economic policies, ensuring a deeper understanding of her character.
+- **Marcus Reynolds**: Updated to remove duplicate sections and improve clarity regarding his ideological differences with Isabella, resulting in a more coherent narrative.

+### Scene Development Updates
+- **Scene 3.2.3**: Enhanced emotional depth and ethical implications integrated into the narrative, focusing on character motivations and emotional stakes.

 ### Character Profile Updates
 - **Isabella Torres**: Updated to clarify her motivations and internal conflicts regarding AI rights and economic policies.
 - **Marcus Reynolds**: Revised to eliminate duplicate sections and enhance clarity on his ideological differences with Isabella.